TomBener/craftero/README.md

 - **Craft API Key**: create in Craft → Settings → Advanced → API Access.
 If your Craft API link is set to **Public**, you can leave this empty.
 - **Craft Space ID**: optional, used for `craftdocs://` deep links.
 - **Craft Collection ID**: use the Craft API `GET /collections` to list collections and copy the target `id`.
-- **Craft Daily API Base URL**: optional.
-Add a **Daily Notes & Tasks** API connection to enable a clickable Reading Date link.
-- **Craft Daily API Key**: optional, only needed if the Daily Notes API link is private.
 - **Sync Notes**: include Zotero notes/annotations in the Craft item body (if present).
 When off, the item body is left empty.
 - **Max Items**: number of results to fetch per search (default 10).